Skip to content

 5. Creates Resources: Resource definitions are generated for each table with appropriate actors (VertexActor for vertex tables, EdgeActor for edge tables).
 Foreign keys are mapped to vertex matching keys.

-# Connect to target graph database to determine flavor
+# Connect to target graph database to determine database type

 db_type = target_config.connection_type